migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ![An example](./docs/burguess-park.webp)

-You have another example with all the features and the *flyToBounds* attribute in [example.html](example.html).
+You have another example with all the features and the *fly-to-bounds* attribute in [example.html](example.html).

 ## Helpers